top of page

 Massaging the hamstrings

 Your hamstrings attach onto your calf muscles, which in turn are attached to the plantar fascia via the Achilles tendon.
 That’s why you should include massage for your hamstrings when you struggle with plantar fasciitis.
+I demonstrate my favourite method in the video clip below.

 What you need